-

 (We don't keep all of our stock in the shop, so send us an email if you're planning a trip to see a particular author or book.) -

 First edition, first printing.
-Published by Faber & Faber in London, 1984.
+Published by Bloomsbury, London, in 1992.
 This is a near fine copy.
-The dust wrapper has some slight bumping to the top and tail…
+The dust wrapper is bright and clean aside from very slight toning at the…

 (We don't keep all of our stock in the shop, so send us an email if you're planning a trip to see a particular author or book.) -

-Paul Theroux – The Mosquito Coast – First UK Edition 1981
+John Updike – The Witches Of Eastwick – First UK Edition 1984

 (We don't keep all of our stock in the shop, so send us an email if you're planning a trip to see a particular author or book.) -